obsidiansystems/obelisk/docs/cabal.md

 Obelisk's custom `Setup.hs` hooks do the framework-specific work (frontend cross-compilation, static asset generation, asset linking) during an ordinary `cabal build`, so the nix dev shell is not required for development.
-"Plain cabal" still has prerequisites beyond cabal itself, and two parts of the pipeline (production asset processing and the skeleton's default static build) use nix.
+"Plain cabal" still has prerequisites beyond cabal itself, and production asset processing uses nix.
 This guide covers the whole path: what you need, the edit loop, static assets, production builds, and deployment.

 In short: the edit loop works with cabal alone once the cross-toolchain is on `PATH`; production builds should use `nix-build -A serverExe.wasm`.